night-ghost/CoolBeacon/README.md

    OpenTinyRX by Baychi soft 2013

-   binary code analysys of tBeacon 0.54 (voice samples)
+   binary code analysys of tBeacon 0.54 (voice samples), disgrace to GPL violators!

   ************************************